Connect with others who understand.

 • Headaches

-When bruxism occurs during sleep (sleep bruxism), it is considered a sleep disorder and is often associated with other sleep disorders such as sleep apnea.
-Tooth grinding may also be a side effect of antidepressant use.
+When bruxism occurs during sleep (sleep bruxism), it’s considered a sleep disorder.
+It’s often associated with other sleep disorders such as sleep apnea.
+Tooth grinding may also be a side effect of using antidepressants.

 Bruxism may be on the rise, too.
-Recent survey feedback from the American Dental Association found that 60 percent of dentists have seen increasing cases of jaw clenching and grinding in their patients since the start of the COVID-19 pandemic, believed to be related to increased emotional stress.
+Recent survey feedback from the American Dental Association found that 70 percent of dentists have seen increasing cases of jaw or teeth clenching and grinding in their patients.
+This may be due to increasing levels of stress, as several studies have linked higher stress levels to an increase in bruxism.

-Although research has not shown a direct link between bruxism and migraine headaches, associations do exist.
-Issues with the TMJ (including jaw clenching and grinding) may trigger a migraine in some people, especially adolescents.
-Further research has shown that people who clench or grind their jaw are 60 percent more likely to also develop migraine headaches.
+Some researchers believe there’s a link between bruxism and migraine attacks.
+Issues with the TMJ (including jaw clenching and grinding) may trigger a migraine attack in some people, especially adolescents.
+Further research has shown that those who clench or grind their jaw are more likely to also develop migraine headaches.

-The pain associated with bruxism can easily travel to other places in the head and cause a headache.
-If it is a severe case, this pain may cause a migraine.
+The TMJ pain associated with bruxism can easily travel to other places in the head and cause a headache.
+In severe cases, this pain may cause a migraine.

 Migraine headaches affect more than 10 percent of the population, including children and adolescents.
-Migraine symptoms can include a recurrent headache associated with:
+Migraine attacks may cause the following symptoms:

 • Sensitivity to light, smell, sounds, and stress